JustinTMulvey/DSSIM_Analysis/DSSIM_Analysis_Matlab_Code/README.md

 ## Known issues (Work in progress)

 This program is extremely RAM intensive, and was designed for workstations with 100+ GB of RAM.
-Min 32 GB is recommended.
+Minimum of 32 GB of system memory is recommended.

-000000